dajocarter/dajometal/src/posts/metalsmith.md

 ---
-title: Metalsmith
+title: 'Metalsmith'
-description: Using Metalsmith to create a static site
+description: 'Using Metalsmith to create a static site'
 date: 2016-06-06
 layout: post.hbs
 ---